Signal Processing for Haptic Surface Modeling: a Review: Open Research Directions

-\paragraph{\textbf{Grasp prediction}} is a robotic application that focuses on determining the best way for a robotic hand to manipulate an object, performing tasks like moving or positioning it.
+\paragraph{\textbf{Grasp prediction}} This is a key task in robotics, to instruct a robotic hand to manipulate an object, performing tasks like moving or positioning it.
 While not being strictly modeling-related, it requires the understanding of the stiffness and friction properties of an object, thus modeling of haptic properties plays a fundamental role in this task.
 These algorithms rely mainly on vision-based sensors to gather haptic information on the part of the object occluded by robotic fingers that cannot be seen by external cameras.
 To perform grasp prediction various strategies have been developed.
 In \cite{calandra2017feeling, gao2023objectfolder}, the authors rely on the difference between the initial and final grasp position to train a DNN to predict the success of the grasp.
 Furthermore, in \cite{calandra2018more}, the authors introduced a conditioning factor that enables the DNN to adjust the grasping action dynamically if the first attempt fails.
 Starting from the same idea of training the classifier to predict if the grasp will be successful or not, in \cite{cui2020self, liu2023deep} the authors designed a self-attention mechanism, while in \cite{yang2022touch, liu2023self, zhang2023grasp, dave2024multimodal, yang2024binding} contrastive learning frameworks have been adopted.
 All these works employ only tactile maps and RGB images to perform grasp prediction.
-The work in \cite{kanitkar2022poseit} represents the only exception, where, to understand if grasping will be successful in challenging conditions, such as while shaking the object, the authors also employed mono-dimensional signals collected using force/torque sensors to train the classifier.
-Furthermore, grasp prediction is of particular interest for the works that aim at bridging the gap between simulation and reality, as presented in \cite{gao2023objectfolder, zhang2023grasp}.
+The work in \cite{kanitkar2022poseit} represents the only exception, where, to understand if grasping will be successful in challenging conditions, such as while shaking the object, the authors also employed mono-dimensional signals collected using force/torque sensors to train the classifier. \Rebuttal{A different approach is taken by the method of \cite{lau2016tactile}, in which the authors employ a prior knowledge of the mesh of an object to identify the salient points at which a successful grasp can be made.} Furthermore, grasp prediction is of particular interest for the works that aim at bridging the gap between simulation and reality, as presented in \cite{gao2023objectfolder, zhang2023grasp}. \Rebuttal{An alternative approach is proposed in \cite{sundaram2019learning}, where the authors developed a dataset of user grasps recorded using a sensor-equipped glove.
+A neural network was then used for object identification, weight prediction, hand pose estimation, and analyzing hand region correlations during grasping.}